-- 1. Initial Screening of Reports of Accidents and Losses - a.
-Briefly describe your procedures for the initial screening of accidents and losses to identify warning signs requiring special investigation and the assignment of these losses to a person with sufficient experience and training.
+- 1. Initial Screening of Reports of Accidents & Losses - Briefly describe your procedures for the initial screening of accidents and losses to identify warning signs requiring special investigation and the assignment of these losses to a person with sufficient experience and training.